 7. Stroll around Phuket Old Town

 Phuket Old Town is an area in the centre of Phuket Town, known for its Colonial (Sino-Portuguese) architecture.
 The buildings in Phuket’s Old Town are beautifully painted in bright colours and a walk down the main Thalang Road is a must when visiting Phuket Town.
+Walking down Thalang Road made me reminisce of the colonial town of Galle Fort in Sri Lanka.
 Here you will find shops selling fabrics, clothes and gifts, as well as cafes and restaurants.
 The prices here are more expensive than elsewhere on the Island, but a short detour down the side streets and you can find something to fit your budget.
 To find out more about the Chinese history and culture in Phuket, visit the Thai Hua museum.

 Colonial-style buildings in Phuket Old Town

 8. Shop at one of Phuket’s night markets

 Did you even visit Thailand if you didn't go to a night market?!
 Night Markets are all over Thailand and it’s a great place to sample local street food, get a massage or purchase some local crafts.
 Phuket’s biggest night market is the Weekend Night Market, or Naka Market, just on the edge of Phuket Town.
 At Phuket’s weekend market, you’ll find lots of clothes and trainers (including fake designer and high street brands) as well as live music and a big street food section.
 This market is loud but a lot of fun!

 Another of Phuket’s most popular night markets is the Sunday Walking Market on Thalang Road in the centre of Phuket Old Town.
 This market is much smaller than the Naka market and sells more local, authentic Thai goods.
 The setting of this market is really pretty as well, with colourful colonial style buildings lining either side of the street.